pollination/queenbee/README.md

           pattern: r'\d+\.\d+'  # regex pattern to extract the version from command output
 ```

-Here is another one for running a `template` for running `honeybee-radiance` workflows.
+Here is another operator example for running `honeybee-radiance` commands.
-This `operator` will run on Windows, Linux and Mac platforms.
-You can exclude a platform
-by removing it from the list.

 ```yaml